-Computer Science is a creative subject which involves the invention and development of ideas through coding.
+Computer Science is also a creative subject that involves the innovative thinking and development of ideas through coding.

 The A Level qualification consists of two examined units and one coursework unit.